 Arctic Fox

 It’s hard to contain your “awww” when you catch your first glimpse of an Arctic fox.
-Their thick, luscious coats, bushy tails and pup-life features make them one of the most adorable creatures you can spot in the region.
+Their thick, luscious coats, bushy tails and pup-life features make them one of the most adorable animals in Arctic region.
 While they look soft enough to pat, they are hardy mammals with a coat that helps keep them warm (down to -50°C or -58°F) and camouflages them in winter when it shifts from brown-grey to white-blue.

 The Arctic fox’s incredible hearing is an asset to their survival.
 It allows them to track prey under the snow, swiftly burrowing through it to seize their dinner before taking it down to their den.